 24 Elders in Revelation are representatives of the unfallen worlds

-The 24 Elders in Revelation are representatives of the unfallen worlds.
-They are not redeemed human beings as traditionally interpreted by majority in the Christian literary.
+The 24 Elders as mentioned in the Book of Revelation are representatives of the unfallen worlds.
+They are not redeemed human beings as traditionally interpreted by the majority in the Christian literary.
+We learned this in the previous article.

 Sons of God were present during Creation